SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 05 April, 2024
+### 📅 Saturday, 06 April, 2024
 ------
 ### Events
 ------
-As of my last update in March 2021, specific events that occur on April 5th in the United States can vary from year to year, and without current data, I cannot provide real-time events.
-However, I can list some types of events that often happen around that date:

-- **Sports Events:**
+As of my last update in 2023, here are some events that could potentially happen in the USA on April 6th:

+- **Professional Sports Games**:
-  - MLB (Major League Baseball) games, as the season typically starts in early April.
+  - MLB (Major League Baseball) games may be scheduled on this date as it falls within the regular season.
-  - NBA (National Basketball Association) regular season games.
+  - NBA (National Basketball Association) games could also be taking place if it falls within the regular season or early playoff games.

-  - NHL (
+- **University and College Events**:
+  - Academic conferences or guest lectures at
 ### Positive Qoute
 ------
-"Every new sunrise is a chance to shine bright and spread joy 🌅✨ Let your spirits soar and heart sing with possibility! 💖🎶"
+"Cherish every sunrise 🌅, for it brings new opportunities to spread kindness and joy 😊.
+Remember, your smile is a universal language of love 💖."